 Chiropractors and pregnancy: Talk to Your Health Care Provider

-As more women are seeking the benefits of chiropractic care throughout pregnancy, more health care providers are seeking trained doctors of chiropractic in their communities to refer their pregnant patients to.
+As more women are seeking the benefits of chiropractic care throughout pregnancy, more health care providers such as those from ob services are seeking trained doctors of chiropractic in their communities to refer their pregnant patients to.
 Discuss these options with your health care provider.
 If they are not yet familiar with chiropractic care in pregnancy, ask them to find out more about its many benefits.
 Most importantly, seek options that support your body’s natural abilities to function and find a team of providers who are respectful of your choices.

 What Can You Do?

 The ACA (American Chiropractic Association) recommend the following tips for pregnant women:’

 - Safe exercise during pregnancy can help strengthen your muscles and prevent discomfort.
 Try exercising at least three times a week, gently stretching before and after exercise.
 If you weren’t active before your pregnancy, check with your doctor before starting or continuing any exercise.

 - Walking, swimming, and stationary cycling are relatively safe cardiovascular exercises for pregnant women because they do not require jerking or bouncing movements.
 Jogging can be safe for women who were avid runners before becoming pregnant-if done carefully and under a doctor’s supervision.

 - Be sure to exercise in an area with secure footing to minimize the likelihood of falls.
 Your heart rate should not exceed 140 beats per minute during exercise.
 Strenuous activity should last no more than 15 minutes at a time.

 - Stop your exercise routine immediately if you notice any unusual symptoms, such as vaginal bleeding, dizziness, nausea, weakness, blurred vision, increased swelling, or heart palpitations.